MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 - Activate the feature on the **Copilot & AI Capabilities** page.
 [Learn more](#activate-features)

-- Enable the specific feature, if it's still governed by **Feature Management**.
+- Enable the specific feature, if governed by **Feature Management**.

-  In 2023 release wave 2, chat with Coplit, marketing text suggestions, and bank account reconciliation assist features are included under **Feature Management**.
+  As of 2024 release wave 1, chat with Copilot, marketing text suggestions, and bank account reconciliation assist features are included under **Feature Management**.
 [Learn more](#enable-feature-in-feature-management)

 If any of these requirements aren't fulfilled, the feature isn't available for use.